UEFA Euro 2020: The host broadcast facts and figures for the TV coverage of Europe’s biggest football show

 There will be eight native UHD-HDR cameras at each match and UEFA will use a variety of camera suppliers, including Sony and Grass Valley.
 All EVS replays will be produced in 1080p 50 SDR.

-For sound, there is a Lawo digital commentary system; Schoeps 3D ORTF mic array; and Dolby Immersive Audio on the UHD-HDR feed which will be mixed centrally in the IBC.
+For sound, Lawo mc² 96 consoles produce the international audio while there is also a Lawo digital commentary system; Schoeps 3D ORTF mic array; and Dolby Immersive Audio on the UHD-HDR feed which will be mixed centrally in the IBC.

 The set-up is the same for each of the 11 stadiums being used for the tournament.
 A dedicated production team will be onsite at each ground, with each team responsible for a venue, and the Budapest team covering the quarter-final in Baku.